 Docetaxel, in combination with cisplatin, is approved as a first-line agent in the treatment of prostate cancer.
 It is the standard of care in patients with castration-resistant prostate cancer for palliation and prolongation of life.
 Single-dose docetaxel is generally first-line therapy in patients with non-small cell lung cancers and poor performance status.
-Docetaxel is especially effective in preventing progression and extending survival in non-small cell lung cancer patients with metastatic disease, as it has a good tolerability profile.
+Docetaxel is especially effective in preventing progression and extending survival in patients with non-small cell lung cancer with metastatic disease, as it has a good tolerability profile.
 Docetaxel serves as a standard adjunct agent in the treatment of breast cancer, demonstrating significant improvements in survival in high-risk patients regardless of prognostic factors such as the expression of estrogen receptor, the degree of nodal involvement, age, menopause status, and schedule of administration.
 Finally, together with oxaliplatin and capecitabine, docetaxel completes the triple-agent combination therapy known as the TEX regimen and is indicated for treating advanced gastric cancer.

 Docetaxel is a second-generation chemotherapeutic agent of the taxane family.
 A derivative of paclitaxel, the first taxane to hit the market, docetaxel’s primary mechanism of action is to bind beta-tubulin, enhancing its proliferation and stabilizing its conformation.
-Doing so inhibits the proper assembly of microtubules into the mitotic spindle, arresting the cell cycling during G2/M. Docetaxel also reduces the expression of the BCL2 gene, an anti-apoptotic gene often over-expressed by cancer cells conferring enhanced survival.
+Doing so inhibits the proper assembly of microtubules into the mitotic spindle, arresting the cell cycling during G2/M. Docetaxel also reduces the expression of the BCL2 gene, an anti-apoptotic gene often overexpressed by cancer cells conferring enhanced survival.
 By downregulating this gene, tumor cells can more readily undergo apoptosis.

 When administered intravenously, docetaxel's possible dosing schedules have considerable variability.
-It can be administered as a one-time single dose or as regular doses given at increments varying from once weekly to once every five weeks.
+Administration can be as a one-time single dose or as regular doses given at increments varying from once weekly to once every five weeks.
 Dosing regimen depends on the cancer type and level of treatment aggressiveness.
 Weekly administration is generally restricted mostly to palliation of patients with metastatic disease.
 The mechanism of administration of docetaxel plays a role in minimizing potential toxicity.
-Administering the drug loaded onto liposomes or micelles enhances the selective uptake by cancer cells expressing certain cellular markers, optimizing intracellular concentration.
+Administering the drug loaded onto liposomes or micelles enhances the selective uptake by cancer cells expressing specific cellular markers, optimizing intracellular concentration.

 Common adverse effects seen in patients treated with docetaxel include infusion reactions, myelosuppression, febrile neutropenia, fatigue, diarrhea, and fluid retention.
 Infusion reactions can range from standard flushing, itching, dyspnea, and fever to potentially life-threatening anaphylactic shock and cardiorespiratory arrest.
 Myelosuppression is common with the use of cytotoxic drugs.
 With docetaxel, anemia, neutropenia, leukopenia, and thrombocytopenia are all reported.
-Systematic review and meta-analysis of docetaxel use in non-small cell lung cancer patients showed a significantly increased risk of severe infections, defined as grade 3 or higher, which is a potentially life-threatening adverse effect, thought to be related to the cytotoxicity exerted on the immune system.
+Systematic review and meta-analysis of docetaxel use in patients with non-small cell lung cancer showed a significantly increased risk of severe infections, defined as grade 3 or higher, which is a potentially life-threatening adverse effect, thought to be related to the cytotoxicity exerted on the immune system.
 Febrile neutropenia is also among the more serious adverse effects, as it is associated with significant morbidity and mortality when not properly managed.

 Patients often experience skin toxicities with docetaxel use.
 Namely, acral erythema, characterized by tingling in the palms and soles followed by edema and tenderness, and erythrodysesthesia, where fixed solitary plaques develop on the skin adjacent to the infusion site, are the most commonly seen.
 Peripheral neuropathy, both sensory and motor, is arguably the most common long-term side effect of docetaxel, and this neuropathy, along with fatigue and neutropenia, is often the dose-limiting factor that causes patients to defer further treatment.
 And finally, myalgias and arthralgias are a known adverse effect of docetaxel and other drugs in the taxane family; cases reports exist of myositis associated with docetaxel, though this is rare.